Levrault/llangis.xyz/src/pages/post/Learn-Godot-Tutorial-1-setting-up/index.md

 Let test that, download the sprite of our hero, just right here [Animated Pixel Adventurer](https://rvros.itch.io/animated-pixel-hero) (and feel free to thank his author) and create a new Godot project or simply download this [example](https://github.com/Levrault/godot-2d-action-adventure-platformer-demo/tree/master/learn-godot-1-setting-up-for-pixel-art).

+*UPDATE: thanks to Varx511 from reddit for telling me that the sprite for itch.io is not the same size that the one that I use.
+I would recommend to resize the sprite sheet to 350x592 instead of his native 385x592 size.
+If you don't resize it, it will not display properly when you change the animation hframe value.
+You can also directly download the resized sprite from my [github](https://github.com/Levrault/godot-2d-action-adventure-platformer-demo/blob/master/demo/characters/player/sprites/adventurer-v1.5-Sheet.png) but it's alway better to directly download it from the author website to thank him.*

 Create a new scene, add a sprite node and set the hero sprite has texture.
-You can also change the **vframes** to 16 and the **hFrames** set to 7 to only show the hero and not the complete sprite sheet.
+You can also change the **vframes** to 16 and the **hframes** set to 7 to only show the hero and not the complete sprite sheet.
 Now that this is done, you can see that our sprite is blurry.

 ![import pixel art](./import.png)